kunaal-gupta/WeatherSense-Project/README.md

 This repository contains a full-stack project developed using the MERN stack (MongoDB, Express.js, React, and Node.js) that fetches local weather data from weather API and displays it on the dashboard.

 ## Frontend

-The frontend is built with React and is responsible for routing and rendering various sub-components, including the dashboard page, welcome page, and login/register pages.
-These pages are designed using a combination of HTML, CSS, and JavaScript.
-The Axios library is utilized to make GET/POST requests to fetch data from the Weather API and communicate with the MongoDB database.
+The frontend of this project is meticulously crafted using React, a powerful JavaScript library.
+It serves as the backbone of the application, handling routing and rendering of multiple sub-components, including the visually appealing dashboard page, welcoming page, and the intuitive login/register pages.
+These pages are thoughtfully designed utilizing a blend of HTML, CSS, and JavaScript, ensuring an engaging and seamless user experience.

+To fetch data from the Weather API and interact with the MongoDB database, the project leverages the Axios library.
+Axios provides a convenient and efficient way to make GET/POST requests, facilitating the retrieval and manipulation of data in a secure manner.
+By integrating Axios, the frontend seamlessly communicates with the backend, enabling smooth data exchange between the application and external APIs.

 ## Backend

-The backend consists of Express.js and Node.js, which act as a bridge between the React frontend and the database.
-It facilitates the retrieval of weather data by making API requests through Express's GET/POST functionality.
+The backend of this project is built using Express.js and Node.js, serving as a robust bridge between the React frontend and the database.
+It enables seamless communication and facilitates the retrieval of weather data by leveraging Express's powerful GET/POST functionality.

-The MongoDB database, hosted on MongoDB Atlas, is utilized to store two collections: one for active users (those currently logged in) and another for registered users.
-The registered users collection contains details such as name, email, password, and city.
+For efficient data storage and management, the project utilizes a MongoDB database hosted on MongoDB Atlas.
+The database consists of two collections: "Active Users" for currently logged-in users and "Registered Users" for storing details of registered users like name, email, password, and city.

 ![WelcomePage](https://github.com/kunaal-gupta/WeatherSense-Project/assets/87749508/4e071391-8239-437c-9075-4d04ae09cf3c)
 ![LoginPage](https://github.com/kunaal-gupta/WeatherSense-Project/assets/87749508/256fc740-3efd-40df-8e74-a05b2a316b9f)